mli9502/ProjectDb/Documentation.md

   - `value.h/cpp`:

     This file contains a wrapper class around `std::string` to represent the `value` type for the database.

+- `include/projectdb`

+  - `projectdb.h`:

+    This file contains `ProjectDb` class, which user will use to access the provided apis.

+    This is the only file that user needs to include when using `ProjectDb`.
+For more details, see [Tutorial]().

 - `utils`

   - `db_concepts.h/cpp`: